-The commonwealth designated the area in and around Blue Barque Preserve as habitat for three state-listed species - two rare moths and one rare bird.
+The commonwealth designated the area in and around Blue Barque Preserve as habitat for three state-listed species -

-Of the rare species listed above, only the rare bird was located on or around Blue Barque Preserve (Table 9).
-The rare bird was observed flying overhead during an avian survey in May of 2008.
-The open field on the preserve likely provides suitable foraging habitat
+Of the rare species listed above, only the was located on or around Blue Barque Preserve (Table 9).
+The was observed flying overhead during an avian survey in May of 2008.
+The open field on the preserve likely provides suitable foraging habitat for birds of prey such as this species.

-Another rare moth is an additional state-listed species observed on Blue Barque Preserve, although there is no designated habitat for it on or around the property.
-Only one of these rare moths was captured during a nocturnal moth survey in July of 2008.
-These rare moth larvae feed on switch grass which does not occur on the preserve but may occur in a nearby field or roadside.
+Is an additional state-listed species observed on Blue Barque Preserve, although there is no designated habitat for it on or around the property.
+A single was captured during a nocturnal moth survey in July of 2008.
+The larvae feed on switch grass which does not occur on the preserve but may occur in a nearby field or roadside.

-Table 7.
+Table 9.
 State-listed rare species known to occur on or near Blue Barque Preserve, Chilmark, MA; shading denotes species known to occur on the property and bold denotes species listed by NHESP as occurring in priority and estimated habitat on or near the preserve.

-Common name Latin name Habitat requirement Habitat status ^a Status Observed [Redacted] [Redacted] Open oak woodland and shrubland ✓ Special concern NDA [Redacted] [Redacted] Oak woodlands and scrub-oak barrens ✓ Threatened NDA [Redacted] [Redacted] Maritime shrubland and grassland х Threatened 5/30/2008 [Redacted] [Redacted] Switchgrass- dominated grassland (Mello 2006) х Threatened 7/31/2008 sources: MA NHESP fact sheets, www.allaboutbirds.org
+Common name Latin name Habitat requirement Habitat status ^a Status Observed Open oak woodland and shrubland ✓ Special concern NDA Oak woodlands and scrub-oak barrens ✓ Threatened NDA Maritime shrubland and grassland х Threatened 5/30/2008 Switchgrass- dominated grassland (Mello 2006) х Threatened 7/31/2008 sources: MA NHESP fact sheets, www.allaboutbirds.org